 The NIS is the largest creditor for the domestic public corporations, accounting for 93.1 percent of the total domestic public corporations' debt and 15.9 percent of the total public corporation debt.
-The outstanding indebtedness to the NIS by the National Student Loan Company remains unchanged in 2021 as recorded in 2020.
+The outstanding indebtedness to the NIS by the National Student Loan Company remains unchanged in 2021 as recorded in 2020 due mainly to its non-performing nature.